wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Proportion.md

 - $k$ is the slope of the line, representing the constant rate of change between $\LARGE k = \frac{\Delta y}{\Delta x}$.
 ##### 3. Direct Variation
 Proportional relationships are also known as direct variations, where one variable directly varies as a multiple of another.
-### Linear Proportionality (i.e. Linear Relationship)
-Linear proportionality refers to a linear relationship between two quantities, where one quantity changes by a constant amount as the other quantity changes.
-	It includes both direct proportionality and relationships with an additional constant term.

-- In a linear proportion, the relationship between the two quantities is linear.
-	- This means that if you graph the relationship, you get a straight line that passes through the origin.

-- The equation y=kxy = kxy=kx is the standard form of a linear proportion, where:
-    - yyy is the dependent variable.
-    - xxx is the independent variable.
-    - kkk is the constant of proportionality.
-    - The ratio yx=k\frac{y}{x} = kxy​=k is constant.
-#### Direct Proportionality
-- Two quantities xxx and yyy are directly proportional if they change at the same rate, and this relationship can be expressed as: y=kxy = kxy=kx where kkk is a constant of proportionality.

-**Equality of Ratios:**

-- When two quantities are directly proportional, the ratio of yyy to xxx is constant: yx=k\frac{y}{x} = kxy​=k
-- This constant ratio kkk remains the same for any values of xxx and yyy, meaning: y1x1=y2x2=y3x3=…=k\frac{y_1}{x_1} = \frac{y_2}{x_2} = \frac{y_3}{x_3} = \ldots = kx1​y1​​=x2​y2​​=x3​y3​​=…=k

-### Why Proportionality is Often Associated with Equality of Ratios

-The equality of ratios is a fundamental way to understand and represent proportional relationships, especially in contexts such as geometry, physics, and algebra.

-**Example in Geometry:**

-- Similar triangles have sides that are proportional.
-If triangles ABCABCABC and DEFDEFDEF are similar, then: ABDE=BCEF=CAFD\frac{AB}{DE} = \frac{BC}{EF} = \frac{CA}{FD}DEAB​=EFBC​=FDCA​
-    - This shows that the ratios of corresponding sides are equal, which is a classic example of proportionality.

-**Example in Physics:**

-- Hooke’s Law for springs states that the force FFF is directly proportional to the displacement xxx: F=kxF = kxF=kx
-    - Here, kkk is the spring constant, and the ratio Fx\frac{F}{x}xF​ remains constant for different forces and displacements.

-### Applying Proportional Relationships in Design

-When designing objects parametrically, understanding that proportional relationships can be represented by equal ratios helps in maintaining consistency and harmony.

-**Example: Table Design with Proportional Relationships**

-1. **Parameters:**

-    - Table height (HHH)
-    - Leg thickness (ttt)
-2. **Proportional Relationship:**

-    - Let’s assume ttt is always 110\frac{1}{10}101​ of HHH: t=110Ht = \frac{1}{10}Ht=101​H
-    - This can be seen as tH=110\frac{t}{H} = \frac{1}{10}Ht​=101​, which is a constant ratio.

-### Why the Misunderstanding?

-The confusion may arise from the fact that proportional relationships and the equality of ratios are closely related concepts, but they are often taught separately in different contexts.

-1. **Mathematics Education:**

-    - Proportions are often introduced using the concept of equal ratios (e.g., in solving proportion problems).
-    - Example: If aaa is to bbb as ccc is to ddd, we write: ab=cd\frac{a}{b} = \frac{c}{d}ba​=dc​
-2. **Direct Proportionality in Algebra:**

-    - Direct proportionality is typically introduced using linear equations, emphasizing the relationship y=kxy = kxy=kx.

-### Bridging the Concepts

-Understanding that direct proportionality and equal ratios are two sides of the same coin helps unify these concepts:

-- **Direct Proportionality:** y=kxy = kxy=kx
-- **Equal Ratios:** yx=k\frac{y}{x} = kxy​=k

-These expressions are equivalent: y=kximpliesyx=ky = kx \quad \text{implies} \quad \frac{y}{x} = ky=kximpliesxy​=k and vice versa.
 - - -
-### Another new section...
-So linear equations with their “proportional” relationships they represent- where proportional actually means when two quantities are related by a similar factor?
-So if y= a* x then tho they are different values, they are still connected by a factor of a

-Yes, exactly!
-In linear equations, the term "proportional" means that two quantities are related by a constant factor.
-This constant factor is the coefficient in the equation, which defines how one quantity changes in relation to another.
-Here’s a detailed explanation:

-### Understanding Proportional Relationships in Linear Equations

-**Linear Equation:** A linear equation in its simplest form can be written as: y=a⋅xy = a \cdot xy=a⋅x where:

-- yyy and xxx are the variables.
-- aaa is the constant factor (also called the slope in the context of a line).

-**Proportional Relationship:**

-- If yyy and xxx are related by the equation y=a⋅xy = a \cdot xy=a⋅x, they are said to be directly proportional to each other.
-- This means that as xxx increases or decreases, yyy will increase or decrease by the same proportion, determined by the constant aaa.

-### Example of Proportional Relationships

-Consider a practical example of scaling dimensions in design:

-1. **Scaling Dimensions of a Rectangle:**
-    - Let xxx represent the width of a rectangle.
-    - Let yyy represent the length of the rectangle.
-    - Suppose the length is always twice the width.
-This relationship can be written as: y=2⋅xy = 2 \cdot xy=2⋅x
-    - Here, the factor aaa is 2, indicating that the length is always twice the width.

-### Visual Representation

-- On a graph, the equation y=a⋅xy = a \cdot xy=a⋅x represents a straight line passing through the origin (0,0) with a slope of aaa.
-- The slope aaa indicates how steep the line is, which corresponds to how rapidly yyy changes with respect to xxx.

 ### Applying Proportional Relationships in Design